Seven things you shouldn’t do on your first visit to Universal Orlando Resort

 Because this was not our first visit to Universal Orlando Resort, we knew exactly where everything was and what we wanted to do (as well as what we wanted to skip).
 We spent zero time looking around or shopping, which you’ll certainly want to do as a first-timer.

-A two-park ticket (called a Park-to-Park ticket) will allow you to experience both parks in one day, and the ability to go back and forth between parks offers greater flexibility when planning your day and allows you to experience attractions a little more spontaneously versus having a plan for every hour of the day.
+A multi-park ticket (called a Park-to-Park ticket) will allow you to experience multiple parks in one day, and the ability to go back and forth between parks offers greater flexibility when planning your day and allows you to experience attractions a little more spontaneously, versus having a plan for every hour of the day.

 If you don’t have a two-park ticket, you can’t ride the Hogwarts Express, and that’s something I recommend every Potterhead do at least once.
 There’s even an effect that allows you to “walk through” a brick wall onto Platform 9 3/4.